 - Cognitive flexibility

-That said, we don’t have studies on black seed oil in Alzheimer’s patients, so this is just healthy adults for now.
+That said, we don’t have studies on black seed oil in patients with Alzheimer’s, so this is limited to healthy adults for now.

 Key Takeaway: Black seed oil looks promising for sharpening cognition, especially in older folks.
 More research would help fill in the blanks as to whether it also helps those who already have dementia symptoms.